-I recommend you have a content calendar mapped out for at least a month so that all you have to do is execute.
+I recommend you have a content calendar like this mapped out for at least a month so that all you have to do is execute.

 Ready to proceed to the next part of the series?
 Continue the How to be a Successful Content Creator and Start a Blog Series:

 - Why Do You Want to Be a Content Creator and Start a Blog?